 Have you ever experienced public humiliation by a friend who likes to criticize you when there are others around to witness it?
 Do you get embarrassed when someone puts you down to make herself seem better or more important?
-You’re not alone.
-This is a common tactic for people who are insecure and haven’t learned decent social skills.
+If you answered yes to either of these questions, you are not alone.
+Putting others down is a common tactic for people who are insecure and haven’t learned decent social skills.

 Other Terms for Public Criticism